 So what are Google posts?

+These post types haven’t changed in the transition from GMB to GBP.
 Whether you’re educating, entertaining, or updating, GMB posts are a great way to connect with customers or clients.

-Making posts is as easy, too.
+Making posts is easy, too.
 Simply select the post tab on the left side of the screen, selecting your post type, and creating a post to help inform and engage your clientele.

 One problem multiple location businesses often run into with GMB profiles is navigating Google’s multiple location group system.
 Most of the time, GMB profiles are made by an owner or marketing manager who holds access to all the locations’ GMB profiles.